nueverest/blowdrycss/README.md

 Use shorthand properties at your own risk.
 Currently no support is guaranteed for shorthand properties.

 ##### No encoding is defined for '/', comma, dash, double quote, '@'.
-font: 12px/14px sans-serif              --> '/' and '-' encoding not available
+font: 12px/14px sans-serif | '/' and '-' encoding not available
-font: 16rem "New Century Schoolbook"    --> double quote encoding not available
+font: 16rem "New Century Schoolbook" | double quote encoding not available
-font-family: Palatino, serif, arial     --> comma encoding not available
+font-family: Palatino, serif, arial | comma encoding not available

 ##### Properties Values that contain 'url()' are not supported as they are too bulky and verbose.
 These sorts of
 declarations belong in your custom CSS class definitions.
 background-image: url("/home/images/sample/image.png")

 ##### Some Encoded Property Values containing '-' will become invalid.
-font-family-sans-serif                  --> font-family: sans serif (invalid) font-size-x-large                       --> font-size: x large      (invalid)
+font-family-sans-serif| font-family: sans serif (invalid) font-size-x-large| font-size: x large      (invalid)

 ##### That said "some cases will work" (note that in these examples the units of 'px' are explicitly declared:
-font-30px-arial                         --> font: 30px arial                (valid)
+font-30px-arial | font: 30px arial                (valid)
-font-italic-bold-12px-serif             --> font: italic bold 12px serif    (valid)
+font-italic-bold-12px-serif | font: italic bold 12px serif    (valid)

 ### Valuable Reference:
 W3C Full CSS property table: http://www.w3.org/TR/CSS21/propidx.html